F2E1 temperature error

 How Much Does This Repair Cost?

-DIY repairs for the F2E1 error typically cost between $20–$80, covering a replacement oven temperature sensor or control board components.
-A professional service call on a Whirlpool WFE550S0LZ generally runs $150–$300, including labor and parts.
-Tackling this repair yourself can save you $100 or more.
+DIY repairs for the F2E1 error generally cost between $20–$80, which covers a replacement oven temperature sensor or control board components.
+Hiring a professional service for the Whirlpool WFE550S0LZ usually runs $150–$300, including labor and parts.
+Tackling this repair yourself can save you over $100.

 Frequently Asked Questions